vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/7-rag-tekton.md

     git push
     ```

-4. This pipeline will give you a webhook to add to MinIO so when we upload a file, MinIO can trigger the Tekton pipeline.
-So go to MinIO > Events and click on `Add Event Destination` on the right top.
+4. This pipeline will give you a webhook to add to MinIO so that when we upload a file, MinIO can trigger the Tekton pipeline.
+Go to MinIO > Events and click on `Add Event Destination` on the right top.
 Select `Webhook`:

     ![minio-webhook-1.png](./images/minio-webhook-1.png)